 Does an extended abdominoplasty include liposuction or fat removal?

-How much weight can be lost with an extended tummy tuck?
+How much weight can be lost with a fleur-de-lis tummy tuck?

 What are the weight and health qualifications for an extended abdominoplasty?